AAAAI MOC Activities

 MOC Part II: Lifelong Learning and Self-Assessment

-Journal of Allergy and Clinical Immunology and Journal of Allergy and Immunology: In Practice MOC Article Series: CME articles that include "MOC" in the title will qualify; readers must read the article and complete both the post-test and a follow-up assessment 2-3 months later to satisfy the MOC requirement
+Journal of Allergy and Clinical Immunology and Journal of Allergy and Clinical Immunology: In Practice MOC Article Series: CME articles that include "MOC" in the title will qualify; readers must read the article and complete both the post-test and a follow-up assessment 2-3 months later to satisfy the MOC requirement

 MOC Part IV: Improvement in Medical Practice